Gone but not forgotten

 This beautiful portrait we had done of Cinder by Victoria Peterson Laird.
 It is a large piece of artwork that we had matted, framed and it hangs over our bed.

 I was always very proud of her accomplishments in the show ring but Lily was at her best in the agility ring.
 She absolutely loved the Jumpers course.
 It was fast and she did not like to be slowed down by those pesky contact obstacles.
 I miss running her on the course.
+When she passed she had legs toward her UKC AG2 and her AKC Novice Agility Preferred.

 Her other passion.
 Jolly Balls!
 The Push n Play was her favorite!